isabella232/dynamic-media-classic.en-1/help/adding-chapter-markers-video.md

 ---
-title: Adding chapter markers to video
+title: Add chapter markers to video
-description: Learn how to add chapter markers to a video.
+description: Learn how to add chapter markers to a video in Dynamic Media Classic.
 uuid: 4e1e6daf-afc6-49d9-ac90-183fe2a903b2
 contentOwner: admin
 content-type: reference